Interdisciplinary research and technological impact: Evidence from biomedicine: Results

+Second, one may argue that scientific citations---the number of scientific articles that cite the focal paper---may be a confounding variable, considering that the number of scientific citations may signify the quality of a paper, which may affect its chance to be diffused to the technology space.
+Previous studies have indeed found that scientific citations correlate with both patent citations \citep{Ke-compare-2018} and interdisciplinarity \citep{Wang-impact-2015, Yegros-interdisc-2015}.
+To address this concern, in Tables~S1--S9 in the supplementary materials, we include scientific citations as a control variable in all regression models, and the results remain similar.
+Note that we count scientific citations accrued in 5, 10, and 15 year, similar to patent citations.

-We perform one additional test to examine the robustness of our results.
-We have presented modeling results without including the indicator of whether a paper involves international collaboration as a control variable.
-This is because our corpus covers papers published in a long period of time (18 years) and for a significant portion of them (23\%; Table~\ref{tab:var}), we lack enough affiliation information to allow us to calculate this variable.
-In Tables \ref{tab:citedbypat5:intl}--\ref{tab:citedbypat15:intl} and \ref{tab:patc:intl}, we present the modeling results considering international collaboration.
+Third, we have presented modeling results without including the indicator of whether a paper involves international collaboration as a control variable.
+This is because our corpus covers papers published in a long period of time (23 years) and for a significant portion of them (19.5\%; Table~\ref{tab:var}), we lack enough affiliation information to allow us to calculate this variable.
+In Tables~S10--S18 in the supplementary materials, we present the modeling results considering international collaboration, where the observations are the subset of papers with the international collaboration variable available.
 We make two observations.
-First, the associations between the three IDR indicators and technological impact remain robustness.
-Second, interestingly, international collaboration is negatively correlated with both the likelihood of getting patent citations and the number of patent citations, regardless of the citation-window length.
-This means that for comparable papers in the same field and year, international collaboration papers are less likely to get patent citations than papers involving only domestic collaboration.
-This association goes in the opposite direction from its positive linkage with scientific impact.
+First, the associations between technological impact and the RS index and the three IDR indicators remain robust.
+Second, interestingly, international collaboration is negatively correlated with both the likelihood of getting patent citations and the unweighted and weighted number of patent citations, regardless of citation-window length.
+This means that for comparable papers in the same field and year, papers resulted from international collaboration are less likely to get patent citations than papers involving only domestic collaboration.
+Conditional on receiving citations from patents, international collaboration papers are cited less than those resulted from domestic collaboration.
+These associations are robustness even after controlling for scientific impact (Models~11 in Tables~S10--S18), and go in the opposite direction from the positive linkage between international collaboration and scientific impact.

+Fourth, if a paper is associated with multiple SCs, we have picked the SC that is most represented in its reference list.
+Here we also employ another procedure, which is to create a dummy variable for each field and then to assign the value of one to the dummy variables corresponding to the SCs associated with a paper.
+In Tables~S19--S27 in the supplementary materials, we present the modeling results using this procedure, and our conclusions still hold.

+Finally, we have restricted the sample to papers with patent citations when studying intensity of technological impact.
+To address the selection bias concern, in Tables~S28--S33 in the supplementary materials, we show that our results are robust if we use the Heckman two-step technique.